bitcoin-api/bitcoin-api/README.md

 ### /fee-data

 #### GET - Get Fee Data
-This endpoint gets the current fee that's added to the withdraw amount.
+This endpoint gets an estimate of the current fee that's added to the withdraw amount.
 **This fee is only used to cover the bitcoin network fees.**

 ##### Authorization
 Public Endpoint